The Natural Material Trend in 2019

 Before you go off to buy everything new from a high street store, I suppose I should stop and reflect on the benefits of buying vintage in this context, especially when it comes to solid wood furniture, which typically has stood the test of time and where its age, the knocks and the scratches, the texture, can add an extra layer to your home.
 I write about how buying vintage has long since added something to my room schemes here.
 The happiness in finding something unique for you home, or a great up-cycling project, can also benefit you, since creativity is also known to have emotional benefits too.
 This is not just having a great natural item in your home, but something with the patina of age, a talking point, and in my case each vintage item brings back memories.
 Times when I stood up at auction and bid on an old and unloved item and restored the wood back to life.

 There are so many ways in which you can incorporate natural materials in your home, you don’t need to incorporate everything, some touches here and there can be enough.
-Perhaps, a statement chair or bed, along with some plants and ceramics for you table.
+Perhaps, a statement chair, bed, or table along with some plants and ceramics for your table.
 Perhaps, a natural lampshade of candle holders, a new natural rug.
 Think real wood and that includes furniture, chairs, flooring or perhaps think about adding wooden cladding to a wall.
 Natural carpets will add a cosy feel to any room and encourage relaxation.

 When incorporating these natural elements into your home, think about the following which is related to the Biophilic concept.